 Meet Our Staff

-Paul Madaule - Director/Listening Training Consultant
+Paul Madaule - Founder/Listening Training Consultant

 Born in France, Paul Madaule studied at the University of Paris-Sorbonne while training with Dr. Alfred Tomatis and graduated in psychology in 1972.
 After years practicing and teaching the Tomatis Listening Training work in Europe and South Africa, Paul came to Toronto, Canada in 1978 to found The Listening Centre.